Behind Makinzie Short, Nebraska keeps Big Ten leader Rutgers scoreless in draw

 "On the defense we were just trying to make (Rutgers) unbalanced," Cooke added.
 "Then when we do have the ball, we just focused on transition.
 No brakes and kept pushing forward as much as we can."

-Nebraska returns to action Sunday hosting Penn State at Hibner Stadium at 11:35 a.m.
+Nebraska returns to action Sunday hosting No. 9 Penn State at 11:35 a.m.
+It will be the first soccer game open to the public, but capacity will be limited to approximately 675.